You demand a lot of your wrist, hand, and fingers, from getting ready in the morning to feeding yourself, typing and writing.

 Treating Hand and Wrist Pain

-Treatment of wrist, hand, and finger pain is very specific to the diagnosis and severity of your symptoms.
+Treating wrist, hand, and finger pain depends on the diagnosis and severity of your symptoms.